neilkatin/lah-cert-positions-guide/source/check-in.md

 * CERTs and Hams will be checking in and out – keep ICS 211B form current.

-* Notify Operations to have the Large LAHCFD banner brought to Check-In and attached to Check-In tent.
+* Notify Operations to have the Large LAHCFD banner brought to Check-In and attached to Check-In canopy.

 * **Do Not Leave Your Post.** If you need a break, contact Operations for relief.

-* Refer all inquiries about the incident to the Town EOC PIO.
+* Refer all inquiries about the incident to the Town's Public Information Officer.

 * When there is a shift change, turn all Check-In team materials over to your replacement AND provide them with any information they will need to successfully perform their duties.